starting from $ 155 85 per night

 Some of the best places to visit in and Kandy include Pinnawala Elephant Orphanage, Temple of Tooth Relic, Kandy Lake, Hulu River Waterfall, Knuckles Mountain Range, Bahirawakanda Temple, Ranweli Spice Garden, Royal Botanical Garden, Udawattekele Sanctuary, Commonwealth War Cemetery, Millennium Elephant Foundation, Horton Plains National Park Ohiya, Ceylon Tea Museum, Wales Park, Reverston Gap, Tour to the Highlands, Mountains, Galmaduwa Temple, Ranawana Purana Rajamaha Vihara, and Pallekele Cricket Stadium.

-Interestingly, most of these picturesque attractions are located in close proximity to The Radh Hotel; thus, if you stay at The Radh, you will find yourself in a great position to make some really interesting excursions in and around Kandy that will make your stay even more complete and even more memorable.
+Interestingly, most of these picturesque attractions are located close to The Radh Hotel; thus, if you stay at The Radh, you will find yourself in a great position to make some really interesting excursions in and around Kandy that will make your stay even more complete and memorable

 The best place to find Japanese food in Kandy is Café Nihonbashi at The Radh Hotel.
 Café Nihonbashi has an indoor seating capacity of fifty guests, and is open for lunch and dinner, serving a selection of Sushi, Sashimi and Tempura, as well as favourites such as Okonomiyaki and Kani Chahan, and a delectable range of Curry Rice and Donburi for rice lovers.
 An absolute must try is the exclusive bento box that has been created, and christened as the Perahera Bento in honour of the city’s iconic Esala Perahera.
 The box is available for dine in guests as well as for take away.